-What is group counseling and can it help me?
+What is group counselling and can it help me?

-Students, Faaculty, Employees and NG Staff of NUST are Eligible for Counseling services.
+Students, Faaculty, Employees and NG Staff of NUST are Eligible for Counselling services.

-Can I trust that group counseling will be confidential?
+Can I trust that group counselling will be confidential?

 C3A staff is ethically committed to confidentiality and federal and state laws require it.
 That means that even your attendance in a group at C3A is kept private and confidential by our staff.
 The issue of confidentiality is an important one which is always addressed in the group immediately.
 Group members are asked to make a commitment to protect each other by agreeing not to divulge details which would identify you outside of group.
 While it is okay to share your own group experience with friends or family, it is not okay to discuss other members in any way.
 While we at C3A cannot provide you an absolute guarantee of confidentiality since we cannot control every group member, our experience indicates that students respect each other’s privacy, because they want their privacy respected as much as you do.